 According to David Diehl, the following listing is from typewritten lists by Helene Chmura circulated among collectors.

 LA 1083 – My Swimming Lesson

-Listed as by “Bourbanas” (Ray Bourbon with Forrest and Wright).
-Recorded at the Decca Studios, New York, 1936.
+Listed as by “Bourbanas” (Ray Bourbon with George Chichester “Chet” Forrest and Robert Wright).
+Recorded at the American Record Corporation studios, Los Angeles, December 18, 1935.